jwpconsulting/projectify/docs/rules.md

 Maintainer have the following permissions in addition to member permissons:

 - Create, update and delete workspace boards
-- Create, update and delete workspace board sections
+- Create, update and delete sections
 - Delete tasks
 - Create, update and delete labels
 - Delete chat messages